Expand All

 Cambridge Health Alliance’s “Feed to Heal” project is an initiative initially created during the height of the Covid-19 pandemic to connect quarantining food insecure patients with free, contactless food delivery.
 Seeing the potential for this referral model beyond quarantine, Feed to Heal got to work building out a technology-based system that deepens collaborations between healthcare systems and community food organizations with the goal of connecting patients, providers, health care systems, and food pantries.

-Learn more about Feed to Heal’s successes connecting families with meals and other food supports in the Case Study below.
+Learn more about Feed to Heal’s successes connecting families with meals and other food supports in this case study.

 Rural Produce Rx Toolkit and Learning Cohort